KeyWarden/Project-4-Restaurant-Booking-System/README.md

 [Am I Responsive?](http://ami.responsivedesign.is/) To show the website image on a range of devices.

-## Deployment & Local Development

-👩🏻‍💻 View an example of a completed Deployment & Local Development section [here](https://github.com/kera-cudmore/TheQuizArms#Deployment)

-### Deployment

-Include instructions here on how to deploy your project.
-For your first project you will most likely be using GitHub Pages.

-### Local Development

-The local development section gives instructions on how someone else could make a copy of your project to play with on their local machine.
-This section will get more complex in the later projects, and can be a great reference to yourself if you forget how to do this.

-#### How to Fork

-Place instructions on how to fork your project here.

-#### How to Clone

-Place instructions on how to clone your project here.

 ## Testing

 You can see the information on testing [here](TESTING.md)